jason-johnson/azure-pipelines-tasks-terraform/overview.md

     inputs:
         command: init
         backendType: azurerm
+        # Service connection to authorize backend access.
+Supports Subscription & Management Group Scope
         backendServiceArm: 'My Azure Service Connection'
+        # Subscription id of the target backend.
+This can be used to specify the subscription when using Management Group scoped
+        # Service connection or to override the subscription id defined in a Subscription scoped service connection
+        backendAzureRmSubscriptionId: 'my-backend-subscription-id'
         # create backend storage account if doesn't exist
         ensureBackend: true
         backendAzureRmResourceGroupName: 'my-backend-resource-group'